 The Inspiration for a Life of Learning

 I decided to use the theme of “Race and Justice in a Life of Learning” because there was no other way to explain the journey through academia that I’ve taken.
 Much of the inspiration for this life of scholarship came first from my upbringing in Chicago.
 My parents, both Black people from rural Mississippi, were the children of parents who owned large farms, and paid school tuitions and boarding fees from the corn, potatoes, cotton and timber that they sold from the land.
 After graduation, one by one, their older siblings migrated to Chicago at the end of the Depression, then my mother came in the late 1930s, and my father came when he returned from service in the Pacific after World War II.
 They married, and (of course) my mother taught us to read and write at ages 3 and 4, and then sent us to school to frustrate the teachers.
 My father was a welder for Electro Motors, making the trains that carried freight throughout the country.
-But as the economy changed, he re-invented himself several times, becoming a small entrepreneur with a home decorating business, and then training to be a stationary engineer for one of the food processing plants.
+But as the economy changes, he re-invented himself several times, becoming a small entrepreneur with a home decorating business, and then training to be a stationary engineer for one of the food processing plants.